priyanka-bagade/cvsdk_hello_world/README.md

 ## Use the optimized models and Inference Engine in a pedestrian detection application

-#### 1. Open the sample app source code to view the lines which call the IR.
+#### 1. Open the sample app source code to view the lines which call the Inference Engine.

-> Explain how the application is calling the IR and setting parameters to define what they want to do.
+> Explain how the application is calling the inference engine and setting parameters to define what they want to do.
 Give an example of how this can be changed to achieve different results and mention the related tutorial to learn more.

 #### 2. Close the source file